List of Coronation Street characters introduced in 1980: Martin Cheveski

 Martin Cheveski was introduced in 1980 as Elsie Tanner's second grandson.
-Previous scripts had eststablished that Elsie only had one grandson, 19-year-old Paul; however, producers were keen to introduce a younger character and invented a second son for Elsie's daughter Linda.
+Previous scripts had established that Elsie only had one grandson, 19-year-old Paul; however, producers were keen to introduce a younger character and invented a second son for Elsie's daughter Linda.
 However, despite this decision the show cast an older actor in the role, with Daran Little later stating in his book The Life and Times of Coronation Street that this damaged the character's popularity as 'Jonathan Caplan never managed to look 16'.
 Little also commented on the irony of producers opting not to introduce Elsie's existing 19-year-old grandson, stating 'the actor would have been perfect for the part'.

 Martin was born in Canada in 1964.
 His parents Ivan and Linda, and older brother Paul, had emigrated there in 1961 but the family returned to England in 1966, specifically Birmingham, where Martin went to school.

 After leaving school at sixteen, Martin struggled to find a job and got into rows with Ivan.
 After a fall-out, Martin decided to stay with his grandma Elsie Tanner in Weatherfield.
-He made his own way there, arriving unannounced at Elsie's door on 16 June 1980 (although technically as Elsie wasn't at home, Martin climbed over the back wall and was grabbed by Len Fairclough, who thought he was breaking in).
+He made his own way there, arriving unannounced at Elsie's door on 16 June 1980 (although technically as Elsie was not at home, Martin climbed over the back wall and was grabbed by Len Fairclough, who thought he was breaking in).
 Elsie agreed to Martin living there, with Linda's approval.

 As it transpired, Martin had made the right decision, at least on the employment front.
 He was good with his hands, and Len, who owned the local Builder's Yard, was a close friend of Elsie's and readily agreed to take Martin on as an apprentice.
-This upset the yard's labourer Eddie Yeats as there wasn't enough work at the yard for the three of them, and unsurprisingly it was Eddie who faced the chop, having unsuccessfully tried to put Martin off the job.
+This upset the yard's labourer Eddie Yeats as there was not enough work at the yard for the three of them, and unsurprisingly it was Eddie who faced the chop, having unsuccessfully tried to put Martin off the job.